 ✔️ Enough root space for medium to large crops.

-✔️ Better moisture retention while still draining well.
+✔️ Better moisture retention than smaller containers.

-They’re ideal for growers who want higher yields without committing to large raised beds.
+They are ideal for growers who want higher yields without committing to large raised beds.

 These are the best crops for maximizing yield in a single bag.

-✅ Tomatoes (determinate or compact indeterminate).
+✅ Tomatoes (determinate or compact indeterminate varieties).

 ✅ Peppers (bell, chili, jalapeño).